Updated: Sep 19, 2021

-Coming Back to our bodies with breath, meditation, yoga or even exercise, helps us to gain perspective in time and space, in the body we find answers but only if we take the time and be brave enough to listen.
+Coming Back to our bodies with breath, practicing meditation, yoga or even exercise, helps us to gain perspective in time and space, and in the body we find answers but only if we take the time and be brave enough to listen.

 For many who have previously experienced trauma in their past, such a big event that affects individuals, families, communities country's and the world as a whole can find themselves being triggered by old feelings associated with trauma from the past.

 Trauma is an emotional response to a painful or difficult event that we have no control over, leaving one feeling powerless and in shock.

-long term effects if not addressed can be flashbacks, difficult relationships, physical pain, (known as somatic reactions), tension in the body leading to headaches and tightness in the jaw, and sometimes anxiety and depression.
+long term effects if not addressed can be flashbacks, difficult relationships, physical pain, (known as somatic reactions), tension in the body leading to headaches and tightness in the jaw, grumpiness and sometimes anxiety and depression.